PRACHI504-HUE/PRACHI504-HUE/README.md

 - **Email**: chindaliaprachi@gamil.com
 - ### 😄 Pronouns: ...
 - she/ her
-- ### ⚡ Fun fact: ..
-- i hold degree in mathematics and i did a course in DS AND ML.
-(IS THIS FUN FACT?)
 - ✨ **this README is a work in progress! i'll keep updating as i grow.**✨

 <!---